tejaspant/SDC_Udacity_Term2/Project8_Kidnapped_Vehicle_Particle_Filter/README.md

 ## Overview
 ---
 In this project, we implement a 2D particle filter to help escape a kidnapped robot.
-The particle filter is implemented in C++ using a given map data, initial estimate of position from GPS data and observation and control data (velocity and yaw rate) at every time step.
+The particle filter is implemented in C++ using given map data, initial estimate of position from GPS data and observation and control data (velocity and yaw rate) at every time step.

 [//]: # (Image References)